Visually-Aware Context Modeling for News Image Captioning: Introduction

 \section{Introduction}

-When consuming online news, news images can serve as a vital source of complementary information to the accompanying articles.
-Together with a compelling and informative caption, they are often crucial in catching the attention of the readers.
+Online news consumption heavily relies on news images as a key source of supplementary information alongside articles.
+These images, paired with engaging and informative captions, play a crucial role in capturing readers' attention.
 Typically, a news image illustrates a portion of the article, with the caption linking the image content to the article.
 Ideally, readers should be able to grasp the essence of the news article by browsing through its images and their corresponding captions.

 News Image Captioning, the task of generating a caption for an image using the contextual information derived from the corresponding article, contrasts with generic image captioning, where the image contains all necessary information for generating a descriptive sentence.
-Figure \ref{fig:example_image} shows a generic image caption, generated with~\cite{li2022blip}, and a news image caption from the GoodNews \cite{Biten_2019_CVPR} dataset.
-In the news image caption, Elizabeth Warren acts as a pivotal word.
+Figure \ref{fig:example_image} shows a generic image caption, and a news image caption from the GoodNews \cite{Biten_2019_CVPR} dataset.\footnote{The generic caption is generated with BLIP-2~\cite{li2022blip} More examples can be found Appendix~\ref{appendix:qualitative}.} In the news image caption, Elizabeth Warren acts as a pivotal word.
 As a celebrity, Elizabeth Warren can also be recognized from the image.
 Furthermore, the news image caption contains context that is retrieved from the article.
+Moreover, all colored text in news image caption requires linking the image to the article, showing large imbalances in the proportion of article context and image context reflected in the caption.
 In contrast, the generic image caption simply serves as a descriptive sentence of the image without any additional information.
-More examples can be found in the appendix.

-Considering the differences between these two caption types, one question naturally emerges: Can the visual inputs in News Image Captioning be exploited more effectively?
-In previous works, the prevalent methods for incorporating visual inputs are through a cross-attention module~\cite{Tran_2020_CVPR, yang-etal-2021-journalistic} or via a visual prefix~\cite{zhang-et-al-mm22}.
-Specifically, the typical pipeline starts with pre-trained image encoders (e.g. ResNet~\cite{He_2016_CVPR}, CLIP-ViT~\cite{pmlr-v139-radford21a}) to generate image features, which are added to pre-trained language models (e.g. BART~\cite{lewis-etal-2020-bart}, RoBERTa~\cite{arxiv-roberta}) through cross-attention or prefix to learn the interaction between images and the articles/ captions.
-This straightforward method of integrating visual inputs is also commonly applied in generic image captioning.

-However, as also indicated by~\citet{zhang-wan-2023-exploring}, there is a need for more effective utilization of images in News Image Captioning.
-We draw inspiration from studies on the human cognitive system.
-Psychological research suggests that human faces serve as significant attention triggers, commanding a higher priority in receiving people's attention compared to other objects in images~\cite{changing_faces}.
-Moreover, \citet{familiar_faces} find that seeing a familiar face can bring better retrieval of "person knowledge" (e.g. personal traits, intentions) of an individual.